 Simply put: slouching is bad news for all of us.

 By now, you’re well versed in the importance of good posture both in and out of the office.
-But, as discussed earlier, many of us have trouble maintaining this awareness and positive posture throughout the workday—let alone the entire day.
-There are a multitude of stretches, exercises, and ergonomic products out there that aid in promoting better posture, but none solve for this awareness that is crucial to our posture success.
+But, as discussed earlier, many of us have trouble maintaining this awareness and positive posture throughout the workday — let alone the entire day.

 To combat this, we’ve created Lumo Lift, the first ever wearable device that clips onto your shirt through a discreet yet stylish magnet and gently vibrates when you slouch to remind you to sit straight and stand tall.
 Already adopted and loved by millions of users, the Lumo Lift is one of the only digital solutions out there that allows people to successfully improve their posture through gentle reminders and small, daily habit changes.